sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 When setting up ***external database servers***, you must provide information about those servers in the `postgres_servers` variable block.
 Each entry in the variable block represents a ***single database server***.

 This code only configures database servers.
 No databases are created during the infrastructure setup.

+**IPv6 Dual-Stack Support**: When `enable_ipv6 = true`, all PostgreSQL RDS instances are automatically configured with `network_type = "DUAL"`, enabling both IPv4 and IPv6 connectivity.
+This allows IPv6 pods to connect directly to the database using either protocol.
+Database subnets are automatically configured with IPv6 CIDR blocks and proper routing.

 The variable has the following format: